 Katherine R. Tsiang

 The Chinese Buddhist cave temples of Xiangtangshan, “Mountain of Echoing Halls,” are a group of worship halls or shrines hollowed from limestone cliffs with carved sculptural images.
-They are now located in a rural and coal-mining area, the Fengfeng Mining District of southern Hebei Province where a total of about thirty caves are divided among three sites.
+Near Handan, in the Fengfeng Mining District of southern Hebei Province, a total of about thirty caves are divided among three sites.
 This study focuses on the early caves, which can be dated to the Northern Qi dynasty (550-577) and which represent the major achievements of cave-construction in this area.
 Formerly situated in the vicinity of a political and cultural center, the Northern Qi capital at Ye, these caves were created with the support of the royal family and officials and the advice of Buddhist monks active in the area around the capital.

 The two main groups of caves are known as Northern and Southern Xiangtangshan.
 The Northern Group, Bei Xiangtang, is the earliest and largest in scale and has three caves begun with imperial sponsorship; the Southern Group, Nan Xiangtang, has smaller caves numbered from one to seven; and a third site at Shuiyusi, also known as Xiao Xiangtang or “Little Xiangtang,” has one Northern Qi cave with sculptures.
 The caves were richly carved with images of Buddhist deities, architectural and ornamental details, and the texts of Buddhist scriptures.
 These elements can be understood to represent various religious concepts and cultural ideals of the multi-ethnic society of the time and to be the result of generous official sponsorship of Buddhism.
 Their conception and design are related to the scholarship and teaching activity of eminent monks of the time, and to popular religious beliefs and practices.
 No contemporary sixth-century record of the creation of the caves survives at the sites.
 One Northern Qi period inscription, dated 572, dedicates the engraving of Buddhist scriptures.
 Later inscriptions, carved to record additional work and repairs, mention the beginning of cave-making in the Northern Qi.
 Together with the carved images themselves and their relationship with other datable Northern Qi sculptures, they provide evidence for assigning these remarkable caves to the second half of the sixth century.